APPLE WATCH: A NEW CATEGORY FOR APPLE

 A variety of portable and wearable Bluetooth-enabled fitness sensors have become increasingly popular of late.
 The Jawbone Up and the FitBit are market leaders.
 Nike had pioneered this space with its iPod Sensor, placed in a Nike shoe in a special space under the footpad, or worn outside a shoe.
 Apple bundled a Nike app in early iPods and iPhones to display the activity.

-Each of these devices are long on data collection, but poor to non-existent on display.
+Each of these devices is long on data collection, but poor to non-existent on display.
 They relied on an iPhone or Android phone to display the metrics collected.

 Nike has a FuelBand which is a wrist device with a dot-matrix display.
 Heck, Apple CEO Tim Cooke, and long-time Nike board member, used to wear one.
 It was reported this year that Nike had discontinued the Fuel Band and laid off the staff, preferring to work on FuelBand software rather than hardware, but Nike has stated that they will continue to develop and market the Nike+ FuelBand SE.